A Reactive Power Market for the Future Grid: Introduction

 \end{itemize}

 The remaining paper is organized as follows.
-Section \ref{sec:review} presents an analysis of the state of art in both theory and practice, providing a historical perspective on our identified priorities for reactive power compensation.
+Section \ref{sec:review} presents an analysis of the state-of-art in both theory and practice, providing a historical perspective on our identified priorities for reactive power compensation in the US.
 Section \ref{sec:market-design} introduces our OPF-based reactive power pricing.
-Section \ref{sec:results} presents numerical evaluation of the proposed reactive power market on an IEEE-123 bus network in the context of our market design priorities.
+Section \ref{sec:method} outlines the simulation setup and methods.
+Section \ref{sec:results} presents results of numerical evaluation of the proposed reactive power market on an IEEE-123 bus network in the context of our market design priorities.
 Section \ref{sec:conclusion} provides concluding remarks.